-Brett works in the NHS as a Clinical Specialist and Psychotherapist within Adults and Children’s teams.
+Brett works as a Clinical Services Director for a private company.
 His clinical work includes psychosis; forensic therapy; trauma; drug & alcohol misuse; neurodevelopment conditions; and families and disabilities.
 Brett has a zest for undertaking research that will lead to professional improvements, in a rapidly evolving mental health landscape, which is core to his professional values.
 Brett is a confident speaker and has addressed audiences on mental health and its impact on our society.
 As the elected Chair of Mind in Croydon, Brett provides strategic leadership and clinical guidance to the delivery of the charity’s services.

 Trustee (Deputy Chair)